redhat-developer/openshift-web-console-customizations/.github/PULL_REQUEST_TEMPLATE.md

-# OpenShift Web Console Competition Submission (Pull Request)
+# OpenShift Console Competition Submission (Pull Request)

-Thank you for your interest in the OpenShift Web Console Competition!
+Thank you for your interest in the OpenShift 4 Console Competition!
 By submitting this pull request, you confirm that you have completed and agreed to the following:

 ## The Business Details